REI's Patagonia Sale: The best Amazon Prime Day alternative for outdoor gear - Autoblog

 If you're searching for an excellent alternative to Amazon Prime Day for outdoor gear, look no further than REI's impressive Patagonia sale.
-Unlike Amazon Prime Day, which lacks Patagonia products, REI offers unbeatable deals on this premium brand renowned for its commitment to quality, durability, and environmental responsibility — no membership needed.
-From versatile jackets and cozy fleece pullovers to high-performance backpacks and durable hiking pants, Patagonia's gear is designed to withstand the elements while keeping you comfortable on your adventures.
+Unlike Amazon Prime Day, which lacks Patagonia products, REI offers unbeatable deals on this premium brand renowned for its commitment to quality, durability, and environmental responsibility — no membership is needed to take advantage of these savings.
+From versatile jackets and cozy fleece pullovers to high-performance backpacks and durable hiking pants, Patagonia's gear is designed to withstahttps://rei.pxf.io/5g6D42nd the elements while keeping you comfortable on your adventures.

 Our top Patagonia picks at REI